Here's something most nutritionists won't tell you: alcohol does not make you store more fat.

 Your body has an internal system that helps regulate how much you eat.
 But, there are many triggers that can short-circuit those controls, such as sleep deprivation (when you don't sleep enough, you're more likely to crave endless amounts of food).

-Alcohol appears to reduce the signals that help you eat less.
-You experience this in real life as your trip for super-sized burritos at 3 am, or a stronger desire to consume foods that you normally wouldn't eat when sober.
+Alcohol appears to reduce satiety signals that help you eat less.
+You experience this in real life with poor food choices, like that super-sized burrito at 3 am, or feeling a stronger desire to consume foods you normally wouldn't eat when sober.

 And that's just the beginning.
 Alcohol also raises dopamine and lowers serotonin; these neurotransmitters play an important role in controlling your hunger and cravings.
 And, alcohol also disrupts your sleep, which means the following day you're also more likely to desire and crave more food (and more calories).